wwilsman/interactor.js/docs/content/creating-interactors.md

   .assert.todoItem('Item C').not.exists()
 ```

-All getters defined in `extend` will get an auto generated assertion as well.
-You can customize
+All property getters defined in `extend` will get auto generated assertions.
+You can customize or
-or add additional assertions using the `assert` option.
-See [Making Assertions](/making-assertions)
+add additional assertions via an `assert` property descriptor.
+See [Making
-for more details on interactor assertions.
+Assertions](/making-assertions) for more details on interactor assertions.